Prayers of the Faithful This Week

 1.That the Church may conclude this Christmas Octave with hearts full of praise for the Word made flesh, Jesus Christ our Lord, let us pray to the Lord.Lord, hear our prayer.

-2.That leaders of nations may be inspired by the peace of Christ to work for harmony and goodwill among all peoples as this year ends, let us pray to the Lord.Lord, hear our prayer.
+4.That God may draw us to pray honestly about what we carry and what we hope for as this year ends, let us pray to the Lord.Lord, hear our prayer.

 Edit Prayers